Strategic Hiring Initiative – Cluster Hire

 Application Review

-Cluster hire proposals will be reviewed by the SHI-Cluster Hire Advisory Ad Hoc Committee composed of select faculty and college- and campus-level executive officers and chaired by the Acting Executive Vice Provost for Academic Affairs.
+Cluster hire proposals will be reviewed by the SHI-Cluster Hire Advisory Ad Hoc Committee composed of select faculty and college- and campus-level executive officers and chaired by the Executive Vice Provost for Academic Affairs.
 Final approval rests with the Provost.

 Additional Information